johnnietse/boundingBoxVisualizer/README.md

 ---

 Note: This application is designed for visualizing YOLO format datasets.
 It does not perform object detection but rather visualizes existing label data on images.
+There are also some UI related issues that I have to fix soon, but this does not affect the overall functionality of the webapp.